Wychwood Brewery: King Goblin

 King Goblin, essentially a stronger and more flavourful variety of Hobgoblin, is a 6.6% abv "Special Reserve" ale.
 To date it is still obtainable from the Marstons website.

+Dog's Bollocks

+Dog's Bollocks was a strong golden ale named after the British slang term dog's bollocks which was once advertised in Penthouse magazine.

+Three Lions

+Three Lions was a session bitter that was brewed to coincide with the football tournament Euro 96 which gained publicity for not being licensed by governing body the FA.

 Brakspear

 Wychwood took over the brewing of the newly acquired Brakspear beers in October 2002.
 The new Brakspear brewery was integrated into an expansion of the Wychwood plant, and includes parts of the copper (boiling vessel), as well as some of the fermenting vessels which themselves had been refurbished at Henley.
 There was only one brewhouse at Witney but two separate fermenting rooms for the separate Wychwood and Brakspear beers.
 The original Brakspear brewery site in Henley was converted into a boutique hotel.

 Hatherwood

 Using the name Hatherwood Brewery, Wychwood brewed beers exclusively for the supermarket Lidl.
 These include: